 An offset account is a transaction account linked to your home loan and it acts just like a regular transaction account but with one very important difference - the money that’s in it is ‘offset’ against your home loan debt when the interest is calculated, reducing the amount of interest you owe.

-Speaking of refinancing, if you think your current home loan interest rate is too high (some rates have even fallen below 2%), then you’re probably right and it may be time to think about getting a cheaper interest rate.
+Speaking of refinancing, if you think your current home loan interest rate is too high, then perhaps it’s worth refinancing to a loan with a lower rate.

-When you look at it like that, the hassle of refinancing could definitely be worth it.
+When you look at it like this, the hassle of refinancing can be well worth it.
+Check out some of the lowest-rate home loans on the market below.

-If you’re really struggling to keep your head above water right now, there is help available.
+If you’re really struggling to keep your head above water, there is help available.

-You can also get financial help by contacting the below numbers.
+You can get financial help by contacting the below numbers.

 AUS |